What are the Diversity in Tech Awards?

 In recognising the broad efforts of promoting diversity in the workplace, the awards have been split into two category areas; Diversity in Tech and Women in Tech.

-The Diversity in Tech categories included seven categories this year.
-They included awards for role models in tech, LGBTQ+ inclusion, social mobility, disability inclusion, cultural inclusion, generational inclusion and health and wellness.
-An overall International Company of the Year and Special Recognition Award were also been added to the broad spectrum of categories.
+The Diversity in Tech categories include International Diversity Role Model, LGBTQ+ inclusion, social mobility, disability inclusion, cultural inclusion, generational inclusion and health and wellness.
+An overall International Company of the Year and Special Recognition Award are also included.

 CELEBRATING DIVERSITY IN TECH